wiaa

 Veronica SantanaVERONICA SANTANA – SELAH VOLLEYBALL

-Veronica embodies loyalty through an unwaivering commitment to her athletes’ growth and success.
+Veronica embodies loyalty through an unwavering commitment to her athletes’ growth and success.
 This loyalty is evident in her constant support, even during challenging times.
 Veronica remains dedicated to player development by recognizing individual strengths and weaknesses.

 DECEMBER 2023